 A couple of years ago I built a 25m length of new fence.
 It runs from the back of the garage to the corner of the garden.
 It took me a fair chunk of the summer to do it.
 Anyway, of that 25m length, 5m is behind the garage and 8m is behind the edge of the lawn.
 The rest is a straight run of fence that is all you can see from that part of the patio.
 We decided that we should break it up a bit by adding another planting bed.
 Indeed, we decided to make this the biggest of the planting beds, running a length of about 2.5m.
 It’s a very simple rectangular bed that runs along the fence line.

-For the base I had the advantage of being able to use the existing row of big concrete blocks they lay along the perimeter.
+I was able to use the existing row of big concrete blocks that lie along the perimeter.
 There was nothing wrong with these and they formed a nice straight and solid edge.
-I only had to dig a trench for a three-sided concrete base then, which I took down to a similar depth to the concrete blocks.
+So I only had to dig a trench for a three-sided concrete base.
+I went to a similar depth to the concrete blocks, more or less.

 Back at the plot, this larger bed might become either the “desert” bed or the ericaceous one.
 Whatever goes into it, there will be a lot of it.

 Fast forward to March 2021 and time to start planning the planting.
 Gardens centres were open despite the lockdown, so we were able to hack on with the plan.
 We decided that this bed was for me, so I planned a bunch of “partial shade” plants.
 On the first visit to a garden centre I returned with a prunus laurocerasus, a Sarcococca hookeriana and some vinca minor as well as a few unplanned other things.
 It now looks like a (part-planted) bed.